Sigiriya: History

 Alternative stories have the primary builder of Sigiriya as King Dhatusena, with Kashyapa finishing the work in honour of his father.
 Still other stories describe Kashyapa as a playboy king, with Sigiriya his pleasure palace.
 Even Kashyapa's eventual fate is uncertain.
 In some versions he is assassinated by poison administered by a concubine; in others he cuts his own throat when deserted in his final battle.
 Still further interpretations regard the site as the work of a Buddhist community, without a military function.
 This site may have been important in the competition between the Mahayana and Theravada Buddhist traditions in ancient Sri Lanka.

-In Professor Senarath Paranavithana's book The Story of Sigiri, King Dathusena is said to have taken the advice of the Persian Nestorian Priest Maga Brahmana on building his palace on Sigirya.
-According to Paranavithana, during this period over 75 ships carrying Murundi soldiers from Mangalore arrived in Sri Lanka and landed in Chilaw to protect King Dathusena, most of them Christians.
-King Dathusena's daughter was married to Migara, a Christian and the commander of the Singhalese army.

-According to Leonard Pinto, Paranavitana's story is not widely accepted as it is contrary to recorded Mahavamsa textual sources from this period.